 Bulky design, not wall-mountable

-The RAX200 is a tri-band router that shares the same storage feature set as the dual-band RAX120 above.
-It also has a multi-gig network port, but it caps at just 2.5 Gbps, so it’s not as fast as its cousin, but still, it’s speedy.
+The RAX200 is a tri-band router with the same storage feature set as the dual-band RAX120 above.
+It also has a multi-gig network port, but it caps at just 2.5 Gbps, so it's not as fast as its cousin.
+Still, it's speedy.

 Netgear Nighthawk RAX200's Rating